Genesis GV60 SUV review

 The Genesis GV60 is a new model that uses electricity only.
 Other cars in the Genesis range include petrol and diesel-powered SUVs and saloon cars; this model is the first to use plug-in power.

 The GV60 is often seen in an eye-catching colour to grab your attention, but it’s available in more subtle shades and is well worth considering if you are looking for an electric family car.
-It’s closely related to the Kia EV6 and Hyundai Ioniq 5, two new electric cars that are among the best on sale right now.
+It’s closely related to the Kia EV6 and Hyundai Ioniq 5, two new electric cars that are amongst the best on sale right now.

 The range is quite simple, with just three versions to choose from.
 Premium is the entry-level model, then there’s Sport and the top-spec Sport Plus.
 Premium comes with one electric motor driving the rear wheels, while Sport and Sport Plus use two electric motors and are four-wheel drive as a result.

-All versions use clever high-speed charging tech for a 10-80 per cent charge in just 18 minutes, but their driving ranges differ.
+All versions use clever high-speed charging tech for a 10-80% charge in just 18 minutes, but their driving ranges differ.
 Premium has the longest, with 321 miles on a single charge, Sport can drive for 292 miles and Sport Plus manages 289 miles.
 It means the GV60 isn’t as efficient as the Kia EV6, for example, which has up to 328 miles of range; even the four-wheel-drive EV6 can travel for 314 miles between charges.